 - Have a student pick a word from each list or draw a word from each pile, and read them to the class.
 1. - 2.
 Do the two words fit together?
 Why or why not? - What does this activity show us about discrimination?
-Anybody can be anything.
 There is no discrimination in the list.